MathesCy/Validere/README.md

 ![alt text](https://github.com/MathesCy/Validere/blob/main/FailureType.png)

-It can be seen that over the past 12 years, qquipment failure has been the leading cause of pipeline failure, accounting for 45.7% of all reported events.
-Behind qquipment failure, corrosion has been identified as the cause for 20.5% of reported incidents.
+It can be seen that over the past 12 years, equipment failure has been the leading cause of pipeline failure, accounting for 45.7% of all reported events.
+Behind equipment failure, corrosion has been identified as the cause for 20.5% of reported incidents.

 This can be broken down further by looking at each cause of failure based on the type of commodity carried in the pipeline where the accident occured.
 Of the five commodity types, pipelines carrying crude oil have experienced over half of the reported accidents since 2010, with 50.7% occuring in crude oil Hazardous Liquid pipeline systems.